-Discuss telehealth informed consent issues with patients before formally engaging in treatment.
+Discuss telehealth informed consent issues with clients/patients before formally engaging in treatment.
 Repeat as needed.

 Regardless of whether or not it is explicitly stated in a state’s business and practice code, all professional associations require informed consent to be an ethical standard, therefore inclusive but surpassing state or federal law.
 It is incumbent on clinicians to discuss a variety of technology-related issues with patients before formally engaging in treatment.
 Beyond this is how technology can help clinicians and patients deal with privacy and telehealth informed consent issues efficiently and effectively with a minimal diversion from the therapy itself.

 We should point out, however, that discussion with a patient about informed consent is in itself already part of treatment.
 It is an important opportunity to define the therapeutic relationship, its boundaries, and to set appropriate expectations.
 Furthermore, the need for mentioning informed consent may repeatedly arise during various sessions.
 Often, a simple notation in the client/patient record is adequate to reflect new issues that arise on an ongoing, dynamic, and the informed consent process.

 TBHI Best Practices and Informed Consent Professional Training